Seifalla/Binary-Multiplier/README.md

   To add two numbers x and y:

-    .
-Zeros are added to the operand with the fewer number of digits
+    .The operand with fewer digits is padded with 0’s

     .
 Every two elements in the vectors are added